ImgBotApp/InternetNL/detail/conn/dnssec/validation/exp_en.md

-We check if you validate DNSSEC signatures.
+We check if your resolvers validates DNSSEC signatures.